 As far as UK holidays go, the area surrounding Kingswear and Dartmouth is one of the prettiest, most family-friendly, activity-packed places to go.
 For several years now we’ve been holidaying in Kingswear on the Dart Estuary and it’s never grown old, there are so many exciting days out and things to do near Dartmouth each time we return.

 Miles of stunning coastal walks, beaches, boat rides, steam train rides, fabulous sea food, jaw-dropping views, picturesque towns and stunning countryside mean it’s a joy to re-visit old favourites, but there’s always something or somewhere new to explore each time.
 I’ve put together a list of my top family-friendly things to do near Kingswear.

 Things to do near Dartmouth

 Travel back in time to 1950’s England and the golden age of steam travel.
-A proper choo choo, the classic train carriages and Brunel’s engineering is sure to delight both little ones and Grandpas alike.
+A proper choo choo, the classic train carriages and Brunel’s engineering are sure to delight both little ones and Grandpas alike.
 The train leaves regularly from Kingswear and chugs along a scenic route to Paignton, although you can get out at stops along the way.
 I highly recommend going all the way to Paignton, then hopping off at Greenway Halt on the return journey to visit Agatha Christie’s former holiday home (now looked after by the National Trust) – a short walk from the platform.
 If you’re feeling fancy, or just want an extra good seat, shell out an extra £2 to sit in the ‘Devon Belle‘ – an observation carriage with wall to wall glass – to make the most of the views.